RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 ### Experiment Config Structure

-The experiment config is essentially one monolithic JSON object.
+The experiment config is essentially one single very large JSON object.
 Most of the properties of the experiment exist as properties of the main JSON object (they are at the first level).

 Other parts of the experiment definition, such as stages, question categories, and phrases are themselves objects with more properties, despite being properties of the main experiment object.